chenyx09/trajdata/README.md

     obs = sim_scene.step(new_xyh_dict)
 ```

+## TODO
+- Merge in upstream scene batch addition.
+- Create a method like finalize() which writes all the batch information to a TFRecord/WebDataset/some other format which is fast to read from for higher epoch training.
+- Finish README section about how to add a new dataset.

 ## Current Implementation
 This is still an in-progress work, however many basic features are implemented.
 Take a look at [these slides](https://nvidia-my.sharepoint.com/:p:/g/personal/bivanovic_nvidia_com1/ERemy_e0hE9GuUsl-ZJBFfIBHDP0_q8JNG4Er5iOVaeCTw?e=Nhz9Kw) for an overview of the project and its current status.